omersha/omersha.github.io/_posts/2016-11-15-the-roots-of-no-evil.md

 <div><p>
 Here, differenting $f$ is analytically easy (since it's a polynomial).
 But this is not generally true.
-So to keep the flavour of a realistic setting I'm using numerical differentiation (not too realistic though: I'm allowing myself using first order divided differences).
+So to keep the flavour of a realistic setting I'm using numerical differentiation (not too realistic though: I'm allowing myself to use first order divided differences).
 </p></div>